École Bilingue Chardin

 Art

-The school provides music boxes, audio books, and real musical instruments to the children.
-From a very young age, children can be introduced to opera, poetry, dance, etc.
+The school provides musical instruments, sound books, and other educational materials for children.
+From a very young age, children can be introduced to a variety of performing arts, including opera, poetry, and dance.

 Sports